cooganb/zksync-web-v2-docs/docs/dev/tutorials/cross-chain-tutorial.md

 Although this tutorial does not focus on the process of deploying contracts on L1, we'll give you a quick overview on how to continue.

-1. You'll need an RPC node endpoint to the Göerli testnet to submit the deployment transaction.
-You can [find multiple node providers here](https://github.com/arddluma/awesome-list-rpc-nodes-providers).
+1. You'll need an RPC node endpoint to the Göerli testnet to submit the deploymet transaction.
+You can [find multiple node providers here](https://github.com/arddluma/awesome-list-rpc-nodes-providers), developers typically use either [Infura](https://infura.io) or [Alchemy](https://alchemy.com).

 2. Create the file `/L1-governance/goerli.json` and fill in the following values: